sap-tutorials/Tutorials/tutorials/appgyver-display-information/appgyver-display-information.md

 ![Save application](save_application.png)

 Your draft application is now complete, allowing you to scan a food item and then read the product name and calorific information per 100g.
-To do this, open your **AppGyver Preview** app and test the scan feature.
+To do this, open your Preview app and test the scan feature.

 In this example, we are scanning some confectionery: